 Can’t Miss Elements at the Villa d’Este

-After touring the inside of the villa, the Grotto and the Bicchierone fountain, the next stop for any visitor to the Villa d’Este should be a walk further down the terrace to the complex of beautiful fountains known as Little Rome.
+After touring the inside of the villa, the Grotto, and the Bicchierone fountain, the next stop for any visitor to the Villa d’Este should be a walk further down the terrace to the complex of beautiful fountains known as Little Rome.
 The complex provides great views of the beautiful Hundred Fountains, where jets of water fill up a rustic looking trough, as well as the Fontana dell’Ovato, designed by Pirro Ligorio himself.

 One terrace leads onto the next at the spot where the Fountain of Dragons dominates the central garden space.
-This part of the garden was designed especially for Pope Gregory XIII’s visit to the villa in 1572.
+This part of the garden was designed especially for Pope Gregory XIII’s visit to Villa d’Este in 1572.
 The Pope’s coat of arms, which features a dragon, decorates the fountain.
 Another flight of stairs leads to a wooden slope that features three fishponds in a rectangular shape.
 These fishponds are in the lowest level of the garden, flanked by the Fountain of Neptune and a water organ.

 Anyone visiting the Tivoli region would do well with arranging a stop at the beautiful Villa d’Este, one of the most luxurious and elaborate villas in Italy, its rich interiors and beautiful gardens are not to be missed.